-- Student must be transferring from an accredited institution that is recognized by the U.S. Department of Education, which has placed the student in adverse circumstances of completing their degree, including the institution being closed within the past 90 days or is in a regulatory agency ordered teach-out or is under a publicly announced, unresolved investigation by one of its regulatory agencies. - Student must have completed or attempted to complete at least one term in the program for which they are making application at the institution from which they are transferring. - Student must have applied for and received all eligible transfer credits for the degree program they will be completing at UoNA. - Student must be enrolled in the degree program with continuous enrollment or the student will lose eligibility for this scholarship. - Master's students must maintain a cumulative GPA of 3.0 or above; bachelor's students must maintain a cumulative GPA of 2.0 or above. - Scholarships are awarded as tuition credit only.
+- Student must be transferring from an accredited institution that is recognized by the U.S. Department of Education, which has placed the student in adverse circumstances of completing their degree, including the institution being closed within the past 90 days or is in a regulatory agency ordered teach-out or is under a publicly announced, unresolved investigation by one of its regulatory agencies. - Student must have completed at least one term in the program for which they are applying to at UoNA at the institution from which they are transferring. - Student must have applied for and received all eligible transfer credits for the degree program they will be completing at UoNA. - Student must maintain continuous enrollment in the degree program, or the student will lose eligibility for this scholarship. - Master's students must maintain a cumulative GPA of 3.0 or above; bachelor's students must maintain a cumulative GPA of 2.0 or above. - Scholarships are awarded as tuition credit only.
 No cash value. - UoNA may use the student's story for marketing and promotional purposes.